gecon.ai

 Goals

-The AI Economics Research Lab at the University of San Francisco pursues three primary goals that guide our research agenda and shape our contributions to the field.
+Economics of Generative AI Research Lab pursues three primary goals that guide our research agenda and shape our contributions to the field.
 These goals reflect our commitment to understanding the complex relationship between artificial intelligence and economic systems, both in theory and practice.

 Exploring Effects of Generative AI on Economics.
 We investigate how generative AI technologies transform economic theory, policy, and practice.
 This includes examining how AI-driven tools reshape market dynamics, alter economic modeling approaches, and create new opportunities for understanding complex economic phenomena.
 Our research explores both the positive impacts, such as enhanced predictive capabilities and more sophisticated economic simulations, as well as potential challenges including algorithmic bias, market manipulation, and the need for new regulatory frameworks.